-- 1. In the administration interface, go to Users. - 2.
-Double-click Bob's account. - 3.
-In the edit user dialog, go to the Ringing Rules tab. - 4.
-Select the Forward to option and enter the cell phone number in appropriate format.
+- 1. Thomas Punchline, the company network administrator, goes in the Users section in Kerio Operator and double-clicks on the IT administrator's account. - 2.
+In the edit user dialog, he goes to the Ringing Rules tab. - 3.
+He selects the Forward to option and enters the cell phone number in appropriate format.
 This means a format which is required by the VoIP service provider.
-Add a prefix for outgoing calls. - 5.
-Disable option Fallback to voicemail.
+He adds a prefix for outgoing calls. - 4.
+He disables option Fallback to voicemail.